-- 5. Purpose of sanitation - 6.
+- 8. Introduction - 5.
+Purpose of sanitation - 6.
 Necessity of systematic collection and disposal of waste - 7.
 Definition of terms in sanitary engineering - 8.
 Collection and conveyance of sewage - 9.
-Conservancy and water carriage systems, their advantages and Disadvantages - 10. (a) Surface drains (only sketches): various types, suitability

-Types of sewage: Domestic, industrial, storm water and its seasonal variation

-- 9. Sewerage System - 6.
+Conservancy and water carriage systems, their advantages and Disadvantages - 10.
+Surface drains (only sketches): various types, suitability Types of sewage: Domestic, industrial, storm water and its seasonal variation - 9.
+Sewerage System - 6.
 Types of sewerage systems, materials for sewers, their sizes and joints - 7.
 Appurtenance: Location, function and construction features.
-Manholes, drop manholes, tank hole, catch basin, inverted siphon, flushing tanks grease and oil traps, storm regulators, ventilating shafts - 10.
-Laying and Construction of Sewers:
+Manholes, drop manholes, tank hole, catch basin, inverted siphon, flushing tanks grease and oil traps.
+Storm regulator, ventilating shafts and Construction of Sewer: - 8.
+Setting out/alignments of sewers - 9.
+Excavations, checking the gradient with boning rods preparation of bedding, handling and jointing testing and back filling of sewers/pipes. - 10.
+Construction of surface mains and different sections required. - Sewage characteristics: - Properties of sewage and IS standards for analysis of sewage - Physical, chemical and bacteriological parameters - 12.
+Natural Methods of Sewerage Disposal and principle of primary and secondary treatment and activated sludge process their flow diagrams

-Setting out/alignment of sewers

-Excavations, checking the gradient with boning rods

-10.2 preparation of

-bedding, handling and jointing testing and back filling of sewers/pipes.

-Construction of surface mains and different sections 10.3 required.

-- 11 Sewage characteristics:

-- 3.3 Properties of sewage and IS standards for analysis of sewage

-- 3.4 Physical, chemical and bacteriological parameters

-- 12. Natural Methods of Sewerage Disposal

 - 1. General composition of sewage and disposal methods

 - 2. Disposal by dilution

-- 3. Self purification of stream
+- 3. Self-purification of stream

 - 4. Disposal by land treatment

 - 5. Nuisance due to disposal

 - 13. Sewage Treatment